mpv-player/mpv/DOCS/man/en/vo.rst

 If the list has a trailing ',', mpv will fall back on drivers not contained in the list.
 Suboptions are optional and can mostly be omitted.

+You can also set defaults for each driver.
+The defaults are applied before the normal driver parameters.

+``--vo-defaults=<driver1[:parameter1:parameter2:...],driver2,...>``
+    Set defaults for each driver.

 .. note::

     See ``--vo=help`` for a list of compiled-in video output drivers.